 Select image features based on their intensity and connectedness characteristics.
 Perform morphological operations, such as erosion and dilation.
 Create an image ‘mask’ from these features, and apply that mask to other images.

 The Fuzzy Connector allows segmentation of image features based on their fuzzy connectivity – how the pixels ‘hang together’ in forming structures.
 A specialised version of this tool is formulated to find the extent of white matter disease in multiple sclerosis.

 Tools to segment the brain and spinal cord, both for assessing atrophy and for determining the tissue properties within these structures.
-New to Version 8 is a sophisticated brain atrophy assessment tool, with grey-matter, white-matter and semi-automatic lesion segmentation and volume quantification.
+Sophisticated brain atrophy assessment tool, with grey-matter, white-matter and automatic lesion segmentation and volume quantification.
 The brain segmentation is also built into may other tools for automatically calculating values only inside the brain and masking extra-cerebral tissues.